SFI-Visual-Intelligence/conditional_CS_divergence/CCSD_Application_ExplorationRL/README.md

-A minimal demo of CSSD application in exploring environments.
+The minimal implementation of CSSD application in exploring environments.

 Requirements:
 gym,